capralifecycle/jenkins-slave/README.md

   temporary until either the two classic slaves are merged or we have switch to using the modern slaves/builds.

+## Direct setup

+The slave images using this setup runs directly on ECS, so that both the Docker daemon and Swarm application is running in the same environment.

+This allows builds to volume mount files and directories, which does not properly work in the wrapper setup.

+### Slave versions

+* *Modern v2 slave*: Thin slave supposed to only have Docker.
+Builds use Docker to provide a self-defined build context and tooling.

 ## Deploying new slaves

 New slave wrapper builds must be deloyed by following the procedure for